Among the Newest Releases

 A sort of Mad Maxine for the flat-accented, Marin makes a convincing antihero for the post-U.S. age, an era seemingly closer than ever before.--G.G.

-Since their last appearance, the San Francisco Bay Area duo has been through some changes.
+On Royal Flush--Since their last appearance, the San Francisco Bay Area duo has been through some changes.
 First Rosie, then Jake left Oakland for Marin County, north of the Golden Gate.
 Jake has never bothered to get his private eye license--but Rosie did, and now he's working for her.
 Happily for readers, their relationship is still solid.
 "Their respect for each other's privacy and integrity is so deeply ingrained that they are careful with their affection, would not quite call it love, and so their wisecracking takes on a softened, humane edge."(San Francisco Chronicle)

 From the Back Cover: